 Many universities have an Indigenous student association, group or club.
 These clubs are social and cultural communities on campus.
 They may host feasts, social gatherings and other cultural events.
 They may also serve as a voice for Indigenous people on campus.
 In addition, they may offer leadership opportunities if you want to take on specific roles within the associations, such as president, treasurer or cultural coordinator.

 Contact your university’s Indigenous student services for information about your Indigenous students association, or seek out the association during orientation week.

-If you competed in sports in high school, universities can offer you a range of options to stay active.
+Universities offer you a range of options to stay active.
 You can represent your university as a varsity athlete, competing against other Ontario universities in a variety of sports, or stay active by participating in recreational sports and activities on campus.

 This section provides information about varsity sports, intramural sports and recreational activities offered at Ontario universities.

 Varsity sports are the athletic teams and athletes who officially represent your university in competitions against other universities.
 Varsity sports may include football, hockey, basketball, soccer, golf, volleyball and track, among others.

 Visit Ontario University Athletics for more information about coaches, statistics, sports played at each university, try-out dates and recruiting.

 You can also visit U Sports, the national governing body of university sport in Canada.
 U Sports gives you information about national university sports rankings and sporting events across Canada.